christophhart/hise_documentation/scripting/scripting-api/midilist/Readme.md

 modified: 21.06.2019
 ---

-A MidiList is a array with 128 numbers that is particularly useful for MIDI processing.
+A `MidiList` is an array with 128 numbers that is particularly useful for MIDI processing.

 It offers a slight performance advantage as well as some handy methods which makes it the preferred data type when you need to store a list of numbers:

 ```!javascript